Skip to main content

 Office of Intelligence and Analysis The Under Secretary for Intelligence and Analysis should develop and implement a process to submit the statutorily required annual report related to customer feedback on intelligence products to relevant congressional committees.
 (Recommendation 8)

 We found in 2023 that I&A had not produced or submitted to Congress required reports on the feedback it collects from customers since 2017 because it was not aware of this reporting requirement.
 The agency concurred with this recommendation and in March 2024, I&A provided us the report with customer feedback for fiscal year 2023.
 I&A submitted this report to Congress on March 27, 2024.
 In July 2024, I&A said it was drafting a memo to ensure that this reporting requirement would be carried out annually.
-This recommendation will remain open pending receipt of this memo, which I&A estimated it would complete by December 2024.
+I&A provided this memo to GAO in October 2024, and the recommendation is closed as implemented.

 Office of Intelligence and Analysis The Under Secretary for Intelligence and Analysis should assess the extent to which customer feedback data meet its need to understand its customers' interests and, if necessary, take steps to collect more appropriate data.
 (Recommendation 9)